mribeirodantas/vidente/README.md

 ## License

-This project is licensed under the General Public License version 3 or any other later released version fo this license.
+This project is licensed under the General Public License version 3 or any other version of this license released later.
 See the [LICENSE](LICENSE) file for details